afiodorov/afiodorov.github.io/_posts/2015-04-03-github-collaboration.md

 Now there is a subtle point with regards to Github.
 Since there is no central repository, what is the role of Github?
 Github plays a role of a participant who never contributes.
-His sole role is to always be online and to share his .git folder with the rest of the world.
+His task is to always be online and to share his .git folder with the rest of the world.
 People can "push" to Github's .git folder and others can "pull" from it and thus they keep in sync.
 The only reason Gihub's .git folder might appear central is because other participants treat it